-Once registered, Trussle gets a bit more personal, asking your name, address, citizenship and whether you have had any county court judgements against you or been made bankrupt.
-There are several pages of clearly set out multiple choice questions that help to compile your application, covering the property you want to buy or remortgage, your income, employment details, any expenses and credit commitments and when you want to retire.
+Once registered, Trussle goes into a bit more detail, asking your name, address, citizenship and whether you have had any county court judgements against you or been made bankrupt.
+There are several pages of clearly set out multiple-choice questions that help to compile your application, covering the property you want to buy or remortgage, your income, employment details, any expenses and credit commitments and when you want to retire.
 These can be reviewed at each stage and it is important to be honest about this as it could impact your application.

 The process for making a full mortgage application is similar but you will need to provide more specific information on your employment and salary, as well as the property you want to buy, how long you plan to live there for and any anticipated changes in your income.